leandroBorgesFerreira/LoadingButtonAndroid/README.md

 ## Configure XML

- - app:spinning_bar_width : Changes the width of the spinning bar inside the button
+ - `app:spinning_bar_width` : Changes the width of the spinning bar inside the button
- - app:spinning_bar_color: Changes the color of the spinning bar inside the button
+ - `app:spinning_bar_color`: Changes the color of the spinning bar inside the button
- - app:spinning_bar_padding: Changes the padding of the spinning bar in relation of the button bounds.
+ - `app:spinning_bar_padding`: Changes the padding of the spinning bar in relation of the button bounds.
- - app:initialCornerAngle: The initial corner angle of the animation.
+ - `app:initialCornerAngle`: The initial corner angle of the animation.
 Insert 0 if you have a square button.
- - app:finalCornerAngle: The final corner angle of the animation.
+ - `app:finalCornerAngle`: The final corner angle of the animation.

 ## Problems and troubleshooting